Struck Off For Blowing the Whistle

 VCAT Member Ussher’s observations are an appropriate opening to this article.
 He has identified not only the nub of the corruption problem (a whistleblower being ignored by government appointed authorities), but also the impugned authorities themselves.
 Mr Ussher’s observation is emblematic of the approach taken by these authorities – being determined to prevent, avoid and suppress any investigation into the corruption I have identified over the past two decades.
 Mr Ussher is no longer a VCAT Member; he managed to avoid a corruption investigation by stepping down as a VCAT Member shortly after I had lodged a formal corruption complaint against him.
 Just another method by which the authorities protect their own.
 (See Investigation Report Judicial Commission of Victoria)

-As at 21st November 2024 none of my complaints has been properly investigated, yet I was struck off the Supreme Court Roll as an Australian Legal Practitioner simply for blowing the whistle and at all times telling the truth.
+As at 22nd January 2025 none of my complaints has been investigated, yet I was struck off the Supreme Court Roll as an Australian Legal Practitioner simply for blowing the whistle and at all times telling the truth.

 What follows is a timeline of the events leading to my striking off.